 Sing it loud and proud on a tour of Harlem gospel in New York City.
 Harlem Spirituals hits such high notes as the Sugar Hill neighborhood, home of musical legends like Duke Ellington; the groundbreaking Cotton Club and the Apollo Theater; and the Schomburg Center for Research in Black Culture.
 The Wednesday excursion finishes with a flourish: the Hour of Power Gospel Service, performed by the ARC choir, which helps support the Addicts Rehabilitation Center.
 On Sundays, don your pearls and finest church hat for an uplifting gospel service followed by a brunch that feeds more than just your soul.

 Cape Town life centers on its harbor, so don't just stand there on the shore -- get out on the water.
 The Waterfront Boat Company organizes a variety of sailing excursions that stay at sea until the day calls it a night.
-The 90-minute sunset voyage, with optional glass of bubbly, cruises Table Bay during the magical hour of nautical twilight (when the fiery orb falls 12 degrees below the horizon).
-Board the Spirit of Victoria, a 58-foot gaff-rigged schooner, or the 64-foot Esperance, and sail away to Milnerton Lighthouse and Granger Bay, in the shadow of Table Mountain.
-For a mystery ride, let the wind plot the course on a 90-minute cruise to "nowhere" that is actually a very special somewhere.
+The 90-minute sunset voyage, with optional glass of bubbly, cruises Table Bay during the magical hour of nautical twilight (when the sun falls 12 degrees below the horizon).
+Board the Spirit of Victoria, a 58-foot gaff-rigged schooner, and sail away to Milnerton Lighthouse and Granger Bay, in the shadow of Table Mountain.

 On a tapas twirl through Madrid, you won't stop chewing until the last plate is cleared from the table.
 The Walks of Spain tour leads bellies on an evening crawl of four tapas restaurants and taverns.
-Guests sample at least six small plates of traditional fare, such as mixed grilled seafood and migas, a dish created by shepherds with leftover stale bread.
-To quench thirsts, the native guide, a member of the Spanish Wine Tasting Association (he enviably tests hundreds of wines a year), pairs the food with at least five liquid love matches.
+Guests sample at least six small plates of traditional fare, such as chorizo and spinach croquetas.
+To quench thirsts, the native guide, a member of the Spanish Wine Tasting Association (he enviably tests hundreds of wines a year), pairs the food with a handful of liquid love matches.
 Before leaving the table, make sure you didn't leave anything behind, such as that bite of artisan blue cheese or swig of Pedro Ximenez.

 The young guides who captain the Salaam Baalak Trust City Walk know the roads of Paharganj intimately; they grew up as citizens of New Delhi's gritty streets.
 However, with the help of the nonprofit Salaam Baalak Trust, these kids found shelter and opportunity, some as trained guides.
 On the tours, guests follow their leader through back alleyways lined with recycling shops, temples and a pottery market.
 The commentary is peppered with personal stories of struggle and survival.
 The walk ends near one of the trust's facilities, which is open to visitors interested in observing the rescued children's classes and activities.
 The fee helps support the organization and shape future tour guides -- or just futures.